terraform-cisco-modules/terraform-intersight-iks/modules/runtime_policy/README.md

 }
 ```

 This module will create a container runtime policy policy for IKS.
 These policies can then be used to create IKS clusters.
 This is an optional policy for IKS.
+The container runtime policy provides for things such as proxy information and custom docker bridge CIDR information.

-These resources are created
+These resources are created:

 * [runtime-policy](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/resources/kubernetes_container_runtime_policy)